-a) Questions regarding the personnel:
+1) Questions regarding the personnel:

-- 1) Do the individuals assigned to the project have experience on similar projects? - 2) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - 3) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- a) Do the individuals assigned to the project have experience building community connections and providing patient navigation services? - b) Are resumes complete and do they demonstrate backgrounds that have existing connections to this community? - c) Do the proposed personnel demonstrate the education and experience needed to provide the level of work of this RFP?